Heat Stress and Athletic Participation

 - Teams that encounter hot weather during the season through travel or following an unseasonable cool period should be physically fit but will not be environmentally fit.
 Coaches in this situation should follow the above recommendations and substitute more frequently during games.

 Heat Stroke - This is a medical emergency.
-DELAY COULD BE FATAL.
+ANY DELAY COULD BE FATAL.